Patients are the better innovators

 Every third patient is seeking solutions for their health problems.
 Many patient inventions are highly innovative and useful.
 But few concepts reach many patients.
 This means that patient innovators are not the better inventors but that many patient innovators together have the potential to make a difference.

 Happyr Health was founded by patients as well.
-Cornelius Palm suffered from chronic abdominal pain for over five years as a child, Nicola Filzmoser is suffering from migraine for over 17 years.
+Cornelius Palm suffered from chronic abdominal pain for over five years as a child, Nicola Filzmoser has suffered from migraines for over 17 years.
 We are looking for the patient innovators, inventors, designers and doers out there to create solutions for all, to innovate migraine solutions together.

 Feel free to contact us at [email protected] and let’s get active.